smartmind-team/thanosql-docs/docs/en/tutorials/algorithm_list.md

                 </h3>
                 <p>
                     <br>
-                        Use ThanoSQL's Auto-ML to build regression model for predicting the demand of bicycles.
+                        Use the ThanoSQL's Auto-ML to build regression model for predicting the demand of bicycles.
                     </br>
                 </p>
             </a>